vertyll/form-builder/README.md

 - [libc](https://github.com/rust-lang/libc) - MIT License

 Each of these packages includes an MIT license file, which can be found in their repositories.

+## Contributing

+Contributions are welcome!
+If you find a bug or have a feature request, please open an issue on GitHub.
+If you would like to contribute code, please fork the repository and submit a pull request.

+## Acknowledgements

+Special thanks to the Rust community for their support and contributions to the ecosystem.
+This library would not be possible without the hard work and dedication of many individuals.

+## Contact

+For questions or feedback, please contact the maintainer at [gawrmiko@gmail.com]